-- where the partnership attaches an election, notification, request or application when lodging the partnership tax return - where the partnership has received a bonus or other amount in respect of a short-term life assurance policy issued after 7 December 1983 see the information on item 12 Other Australian income on page 42 - where the partnership has paid or credited unfranked dividends or interest to a non-resident of Australia or has received unfranked dividends or interest on behalf of a non-resident of Australia - see appendix 1 - reconstituted partnerships required to lodge one tax return - see Reconstituted partnerships on the previous page - which must supply the following details: - the date of dissolution - the date the new partnership came into existence - the names of all outgoing partners, and - the beneficial entitlements of all existing and new partners.
+- where the partnership attaches an election, notification, request or application when lodging the partnership tax return - where the partnership has received a bonus or other amount in respect of a short-term life assurance policy issued after 7 December 1983 - see 12 Other Australian income on page 42 - where the partnership has paid or credited unfranked dividends or interest to a non-resident of Australia or has received unfranked dividends or interest on behalf of a non-resident of Australia - see appendix 1 - reconstituted partnerships where the dissolution of the partnership was only technical and the partnership business carried on as per GSTR 2003/13 - see Reconstituted partnerships on the previous page - which must supply the following details: - the date of dissolution - the date of reconstitution - the names of the new, continuing and retiring partners - the TFN or address and date of birth of all new partners, and - details of the changes if the persons authorised to act on behalf of the partnership changed.

 If any of the above circumstances apply, attach separate pages, headed SCHEDULE OF ADDITIONAL INFORMATION, showing the full details, the partnership name and TFN, sign it and attach it to the partnership tax return.
-Print YES in the Have you attached any other attachments? box at the top of page 1 of the tax return.
+Print YES in the Have you attached any 'other attachments'? box at the top of page 1 of the tax return.